 Again, keep in mind that there is a lot more than a mere score that goes into many credit card approvals so just because your odds appear to be bad or great, you will not know the outcome of your application until after you apply.

 If you’re at 680 or below, your best bet may be to seek out secured credit cards to build your score or to wait for your score to raise as you make more on time payments and lengthen your credit history.

 You can look into cards like the Discover IT secured, Capital One® Secured MasterCard®, etc. and if you have trouble getting approved for those (very possible if you’re stuck in the mid to low 500s), then contact your local bank or credit union for further options, as they often have secured credit cards which are easier to get approved for.
 Here’s an article on some of the best secured credit cards out there right now.

 Another option to consider is going for store cards or trade lines.
-These are cards offered at places like Wal-Mart, Macy’s, etc. Here’s a list of some that are known to be easier to get.
-Sometimes you can even get these cards without incurring a hard pull with the Shopping Cart trick.
+These are cards offered at places like Wal-Mart, Macy’s, etc. Sometimes you can even get these cards without incurring a hard pull with the Shopping Cart trick.

 If you’re close to 680, sometimes you can get lucky and snag a card like the Chase Freedom® Card but most of the time you’re going to struggle to get approved for those cards, so it’s generally better to be patient and wait for your score to get closer to 700.

 680 to 720 — You Might Ready for award travel

 Once you get into the 680 to 720 range, you might be ready to start applying for some rewards cards, just proceed with a bit of caution.
 The closer to 680 you are, the more established credit history you’re going to need to be approved for cards.
 If you’re more the conservative type, then you might want to wait until you at least break the 700s to start applying.